Ultramann/shifu/README.md

 ## Installation

-Since shifu is just a single POSIX compatible script, all you need to do is get a copy of it and either put it in a location on your path or in the same directory as your cli script.
+Since shifu is just a single POSIX compatible script, all you need to do is get a copy of it and either put it in a location on your `PATH` or in the same directory as your cli script.

 ```sh
 curl -O https://raw.githubusercontent.com/Ultramann/shifu/refs/heads/main/shifu